Allatostatin

 Allatostatins are neuropeptide hormones in insects and crustacea.
 They have a twofold function: they both inhibit the generation of juvenile hormone and reduce their food intake.
 They are therefore putative targets for insecticide research.

 Types

-Three biochemically distinct types of Allatostatin have been described: A, B and C. Although originally identified in different insects, all three types are found in the fruitfly, Drosophila.
-These types of Allatostatin are not normally found in the same neurons, and so probably have different roles.
+There are three distinct Allatostatin types: A, B, and C. Allatostatin C's have 3 subtypes as a result of gene multiplication: C, CC, and CCC.
+Each Allatostatin type has a unique evolutionary history resulting in distinct conservation and functions across the animal kingdom.
+Although originally identified in different insects, all three type are found in Drosophila (needs source).